Who are you and how were you interested in VR?

 Your other favorite examples on VR internationally and nationally?

-A favourite VR quote?
+A favorite VR quote?

 VR and AR will eventually converge, and smart glasses will take over our digital interactions." - Carlos López.